chrisbrownie/CarTracker/README.md

 # CarTracker

+**Update (2017-10-10): I have terminated this project and will no longer be developing it.
+I have purchased a [GOFAR](https://www.gofar.co/) device and will be using this in place of maintaining the system I've developed here.
+The CarTracker system works, but is far more maintenance than I'm all that keen on for this project.**

 This system is growing out of my need to keep a car logbook for tax purposes.
 I need to record every car journey's distance and purpose.

 ## Components